shiroinekotfs/ata-port-patch/Part 2 - Patching ATA.md

  at Microsoft.Tri.Infrastructure.Framework.Service.OnStart(String[] args)
 ```

-At that point, I can say that the configurations, including the web port, is under the `Microsoft.Tri` namespaces.
+At that point, I can say that the configurations, including the web port, are under the `Microsoft.Tri` namespaces.

 Copying all `Microsoft.Tri.*` into another computer for debugging, then use [dnSpy](https://github.com/dnSpy/dnSpy) to find variables, constants, and functions that match these names: `port`, `443`, `http`, `export`